What the best dehumidifiers

 - Full-container indicator.
 Without an indicator light, it can be

-it's because it's between cycles.
+or if it's because it's between cycles.

 - Automatic restart.
 In the event of a power outage, auto-restart